Petrochemical fire spews thick black smoke in southern Spain

 The Andalusian emergency service said on Twitter that the plant owner, Indorama Ventures, says there have been no injuries arising from the fire.

-Authorities have evacuated nearby homes and closed roads around the plant, which is located about 650 kilometers (400 miles) south of Madrid.
+Authorities have evacuated nearby homes and closed roads around the plant, which is located 650 kilometers (400 miles) south of Madrid on the Strait of Gibraltar.

 View Comments